json420/degu/doc/degu.server.rst

 .. class:: Session(address, credentials=None, max_requests=None)

-    An object used to represent an incoming socket connection to the server.
+    Object used to represent an incoming socket connection to the server.

     .. note::